tahshasay/TS1015_CEL-Seq2_pipeline/README.md

 # TS1015_CEL-Seq2_pipeline

-#This repository is supplement to Say, T. E., & Degnan, S. M. (2019).
+#These data and scripts are supplement to Say, T. E., & Degnan, S. M. (2019).
 Interdependent photo- and chemosensory systems regulate larval settlement in a marine sponge. bioRxiv, 519512. doi:10.1101/519512

 #Samples were prepared according to the CEL-Seq2 protocol (Hashimshony et al., 2016).
 CEL-Seq2 reads were processed using a publicly available pipeline (https://github.com/yanailab/CEL-Seq-pipeline).
 This folder contains additional supplementary data, specifcally the files and scripts used to process the sequences obtained by CEL-Seq2.